Species Trees Forcing Parsimony to Fail: Preliminaries

+All these species have related genes $A$, $B$, $C$, $D$, $E$, respectively.
+The genes originated from each other or from mutual ancestor.
+The branching in gene and species trees may not coincide.
+That creates a problem of inferring species trees from gene trees.

-There are also 15 different unrooted species trees or 105 rooted ones.
+Also, for 5 species there are 15 different unrooted species trees or 105 rooted ones.
 In each species tree, one can fit any of 15 different gene trees.
-However, the amount of mutations needed for this will differ generally from one gene tree to another.
-So, for each gene tree from these 15 and each species tree from the same 15 one can correspond some nonnegative integer number of mutations.
+However, the amount of mutations needed for this fitting will differ generally from one gene tree to another.
+So, for each gene tree from these 15 and each species tree from the same 15 species trees one can correspond some non-negative integer number of mutations (parsimony score).
 These can be written in a $15\times 15 $ matrix $M$, where rows correspond to species trees and columns correspond to gene trees.

 If one knows the frequencies of different gene trees $P=(p_1,...,p_{15})^T$, then the mathematical expectation of the number of mutations for each of 15 possible species trees can be calculated by multiplying the matrix $M$ by the vector-column $P$.